franeklubi/dino/README.md

 Dino is a bootsector game (512 bytes) written in 16-bit x86 assembly, that's based on Chrome's t-rex runner game!

+The game can now be assembled for CPU 8086!

 ---
 * [How to play](#how-to-play)
 * [How to compile](#how-to-compile)